benosteen/opencitations/README.txt

 As each graph is created in the dictionary, it also makes sure that there is always an rdf:type triple.

 It stores all the triples it can find in a single input file, then outputs them to an output file.
+The scripts cycle through all files in the given directory, and write output to a parallel directory, which is given the same name as the input directory, with "_Turtle-RDF" appended.

+Also output is a single report log, which lists all files transformed, and for each whether it was able to find: -article metadata; -article fulltext; -references list.

 A subject must always be a unique string; predicates are also strings.
 Values can be either strings, lists of values, or even dictionaries containing a series of value pairs.
 At present, there are only dictionary objects at the value level in the case of authors' institutional affiliations. e.g.: